-Soldado scored a late winner in their 2014 World Cup qualifier against Georgia in September and he explained his jubilation at his fourth international goal for his country.
+Soldado scored a late winner in Spain's 2014 World Cup qualifier against Georgia in September and he explained his jubilation at his fourth international goal for his country.

 "[I felt] the most [happiness] that can be felt on a pitch.
 The joy was immense," the attacker said.
 "There have been games where I felt uncomfortable in the field, but none as much so as against Georgia.

-"There was no way to find holes [in their defence], but eventually Cesc Fabregas was able to see a weakness and he gave me the pass to score."
+"There was no way to find holes [in their defense], but eventually Cesc Fabregas was able to see a weakness and he gave me the pass to score."

 The former Real Madrid forward was overlooked by Vincente Del Bosque in his lineup against Belarus on Friday night as Spain charged to a 4-0 victory thanks to a Pedro hat-trick.